ongyx/shovel/README.md

 ## Why?

-Development and maintenence on Scoop has slowed down significantly, in part due to feature stability.
-However, several feature requests are still open and there has not been a new version since 2022.

-Therefore, I created Shovel to determine if:
-* A Rust implementation would be more efficient than the current PowerShell implementation.
-* Said Rust implementation can achieve feature parity.
-* The backload of issues/pull requests/feature requests can be feasibly incorporated.
+While the current Powershell implmentation of Scoop works just fine, its speed leaves a lot to be desired.
+Therefore, I started this project with two goals in mind:

+* Improve the performance of Scoop operations, with some QoL on the side.
+* Maintain compatibility with existing Scoop installs.

-Shovel does *not* intend to completely replace Scoop, but rather to be an experiemental test bed.
+Shovel does *not* intend to completely replace Scoop, but aims to provide an alternate implementation.
+Users should be able to use Scoop and Shovel interchangably.

+## Contribution

+There are quite a few features to cover, so I'd appreciate PRs for those that are still unimplemented!
+Please refer to the [TODO](./TODO.md) list for details.

 ## Development